 If you’re visiting from Skopje, three buses go to Dojran every day during the summer months.
 The journey takes 3-4 hours, and a return ticket costs 750 MKD (12.5 euros).

 The Weather In Dojran

 The weather in Dojran is a bit different than the rest of the country, probably because mountains surround the lake from the northern, western, and eastern sides.
 On the south, there’s a valley that connects Dojran to the cities of Thessaloniki and Vergina.

 Hence, it’s no surprise that in this part of Macedonia, you can feel the Mediterranean vibe with hot and dry summers and mild and wet winters.
 This is the main reason why Dojran has an abundance of endemic algal species, flora, and fauna that’s not characteristic of other parts of the country (more about it below).

 Without a doubt, the main attraction in the city of Dojran is Dojran Lake.
 It’s the smallest natural lake in the country, covering an area of 43 square kilometers and a maximum depth of 10 meters.

 If we consider the lake’s size, it’s definitely one of the richest (in life) lakes in Europe.
-There are 15 different species of fish, and the main reason for this is the high natural concentration of phytoplankton and zooplankton that allows all fish inhabiting the lake to thrive.
+There are 15 different fish species, and the main reason for this is the high natural concentration of phytoplankton and zooplankton that allows all fish inhabiting the lake to thrive.
 Hence, it’s no wonder that Dojran is famous for…

 Try A Spot Of Fishing At Dojran Lake